kkots/ggxrd_hitbox_overlay_2211/README.md

 1) Made Quick Char Select not open via hotkey press if that hotkey got pressed when typing text into an IME form.
 2) Fixed a very likely crash when automatically injecting the mod into Xrd as soon as it starts by editing the BootGGXrd.bat and adding the following line into it: `start /MIN another.bat`.
 The other .bat contains: `start /MIN ggxrd_hitbox_injector -force`.
 Xrd launches directly into fullscreen mode.
 This would cause Xrd to freeze.
 The error was caused by the mod's DLL reading the FD3D9DynamicRHI pointer at game's 01ac818c, but it having a null Direct3DDevice at offset 0x24.
 The mod would then return FALSE from DLL_PROCESS_ATTACH, but infinitely hang inside DLL_PROCESS_DETACH due to null endScene.logicThreadId and the UE3 logic tick not advancing for unknown reason, presumably because this happens during the rendering thread creation and those require a DLL lock.
 - 2026 February 28: Version 7.26: Fixed a crash in Controller-Friendly Quick Character Select when using a DirectInput8-compatible controller device.
+- 2026 March 23: Version 7.27: Made the hotkey that is configured to open Quick Character Select only not work during an active in-game text input UI element if that hotkey is also capable of producing a typed character in the text (For example, if the hotkey is "-", if I'm currently typing a chat message, do not open quick character select upon that press).
+Fixed replay and observer mode fast-forward not working since the very moment that feature was introduced, in version 7.16.
+Added display of received speed Y from air blocking in 'Speed/Hitstun Proration' panel in the 'Received Speed Y' field.
+Described in the tooltip how the speed Y from air blocking gets calculated.
+Fixed crashes in Hitbox Editor when selecting some Animation Sequences.
+Updated license to NON-AI-MIT license.
+Fixed a freeze when injecting the mod through the injector while OBS is working and the game is launching into fullscreen, however this now means that if OBS starts game capture in the middle of drawing a frame, it may capture one frame of game + overlay, despite the 'Dodge OBS Recording' setting being true.